Sankethks27/Machine-Learning-Specialization-Portfolio/README.md

 ## 🎯 Overview

 Welcome to my comprehensive portfolio documenting the completion of the **Machine Learning Specialization**!
-This repository showcases hands-on projects, labs, and assignments covering the complete machine learning workflow from data collection to predictive modeling and interactive visualization.
+This repository showcases hands-on projects, labs, and assignments covering the complete machine learning workflow and Certificates Earned From Online Learning Course on Coursera from DeepLearning.AI | Stanford.

 ## 🏆 Certificate Details